jason-fang01/song-recs/README.md

 # Song Recommendation Engine 🎶

 This web application leverages the power of OpenAI and Spotify's APIs to provide song recommendations.
-Based on the user's location, local time, and current weather conditions, our engine crafts a playlist to match the mood.
+Based on the user's location, local time, and current weather conditions, this engine crafts a playlist to match the mood.

 ## Features